PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/modules-listing.md

   - **Dotted borders section area** - where the archive can be uploaded by draging and dropping the archive file right into this area.
   - **Cloud-style icon with the arrow pointed up** - visually identifies the upload function in pop-up.
   - **_Drop your module archive here or select file_** - describes the ability to drag and drop the archive in the area or by clicking the _select file_ link, choosing the appropriate archive by the Browse function of the browser.
+  - **_Please upload one file at a time, .zip or tarball format (.tar, .tar.gz or .tgz).
+Your module will be installed right after that._** - additional advicible text indicating the all correct archive extensions, that can be validated and accepted by the webshop.
+As well, the archive will be executed to the installation phase right after the upload action.